MichaelSiehl/Spatial_Fortran_1/README.md

-## 8. Grouping Kernels into Coroutines and Combining Kernels from Different Coroutines into Fortran Submodules
+## 8. Grouping Kernels into Coroutines and Combining Kernels from Different Coroutines into Fortran Module Procedures

 A coroutine is a convenient way to group multiple kernels together.
 Here we start with the simple parallel programming model where we group all single-task kernels into a *control coroutine* and where we group all multi-task kernels into an *execute coroutine*.